Home Explosion in Firestone, Colorado

 Anadarko had left the well dormant in 2016 and restarted it in January.
 Anadarko operators may not have pressure-tested underground flow lines to detect leaks, one of many issues the COGCC regulators said they would review.

 COGCC chief Matt Lepore said Tuesday afternoon that the commission will consider adopting new rules to require pressure testing for smaller flow pipelines.
-He added that rules regarding mapping of pipelines throughout the state also will be reviewed as well as other matters.
+He added that rules regarding the mapping of pipelines throughout the state also will be reviewed as well as other matters.

 The house explosion on Twilight Avenue has re-ignited concerns about oil and gas industry operations close to where people live along Colorado’s booming Front Range.